-Since we didn’t leave the clinic until after 9 and didn’t eat supper until after 10 and didn’t get back to our hotel rooms until nearly 11, we didn’t get much sleep until nearly 12.
-So when the alarm went off at nearly 7, Ashley and I were in no mood to actually get up.
+Since we didn’t leave the clinic until after 9 and didn’t eat supper until after 10 and didn’t get back to our hotel rooms until nearly 11, we didn’t get much sleep until nearly midnight.
+When the alarm went off at nearly 7, Ashley and I were in no mood to actually get up.
 We’d both been worked to a frazzle the day before and had very little sleep in between, so we just could barely face getting up at all.
 I don’t know how we managed not to growl any more at one another than we did, but we arose and got showered and dressed with very little griping.

-None of the rest of the Team Gringo were especially bright or chipper, but I don’t think any of us dreaded the day itself.
+None of the rest of Team Gringo were especially bright or chipper, but I don’t think any of us dreaded the day itself.
 We just wished we had more energy to give to it.
 As for me, though, I needed not only more energy but also a better attitude.
-I was a right cranky Gringo, for no real reason, and it seemed like everything was irritating me.
+I was a right cranky man, for no real reason, and it seemed like everything was irritating me.
 That attitude, unfortunately followed me all the way to the clinic site.

 We also bagged a bunch of other meds, trying to stick to the doc’s new favorite dispensing amount of 30 pills, instead of 20, only this time to have prescription after prescription arrive in amounts of 20!!!